Summer Sixes Rules and Regulations 2017

 Set up and Take Down

-Each field needs two goals, two nets and 3 posts.
-Note that fields are marked in pairs, so 6 flag posts in total are required to mark the 4 corners and the shared side line.
+Each field needs two goals, two nets and corner posts.
 Please return immediately any unused corner posts to the drum in front of the storage container.

 - For each round of the competition, if you are a team that is playing in the first game of the evening, you must organise to collect one goal, one net and three corner posts from the storage container and place the goal frame and corner posts in the correct position on the field on which you are playing.